 Because some of these parts are expensive, such as the catalytic converter, you want to address the issue sooner rather than later to avoid damaging the part further.
 We can’t guarantee that the part won’t need to be replaced anyway, but the longer you run your vehicle with a failing part the more engine damage you cause, so avoid that added expense.

 J&S Auto Repair would be happy to investigate and repair the cause of your check engine light warning.
-We’re located in Warwick, RI, and you can call us at 401-889-4917.
+We’re located in Warwick, RI, and you can call us today.